imyrvold/imyrvold.github.io-ivan/Content/aws/swift-lambda-localstack.md

 Fabian Fett gives a nice explanation in his excellent [blog post](https://fabianfett.de/getting-started-with-swift-aws-lambda-runtime) (Step 5) of all the parameters of this command.

-Make a new folder `Scripts`, and add the script `package.sh` to it:
+Make a new folder `scripts`, and add the script `package.sh` to it:

 ```
 #!/bin/bash